More information about staying in our cabins

 The short answer is no.

-CAN I TAKE MY DOG WITH ME?
+CAN I BRING MY DOG?

-WHERE DO I THROW THE GARBAGE?
+WHERE DO I THROW AWAY THE TRASH?

-Find available cabin
+Find available cabins

-Here we try to answer everything you might be wondering about or need to know when you visit us - from directions to what activities you can do while you're here.
+Here, we try to answer everything you might be wondering about or need to know when you visit us – from directions to what activities you can do while you're here.

 Questions & Answers

-Maximise your time with us
+Make the most of your time with us

-See our activities
+Check out our activities

 Book a spa treatment

-Let your body be cared for by our certified SPA therapists who offer a range of spa treatments and massages.
+Let your body be cared for by our certified SPA therapists who offer a range of different spa treatments and massages.

 Read more or book here

-How the sauna works
+Here's how the sauna works

 By far the most common question we get is: how does the sauna work?
 Here is the answer: